-Furthermore, sometimes the light conditions are so bad that it becomes necessary to increase ISO and to compromise on noise effect.
-So managing ISO in such a situation is very helpful such as during night time photography, it is the only option available to tweak your exposure to look “well-lit.”
+Furthermore, sometimes the light conditions are so bad that it becomes necessary to increase ISO and compromise noise effect.
+So managing ISO in such a situation is very helpful such as during nighttime photography.
+It is the only option available to tweak your exposure to look “well-lit.”

-A-Pro Tip is to look for an auto ISO range of your camera and set accordingly.
-This way, you won’t be worried about unrecoverable noise in your images as this set of the range will ensure that your camera will not increase ISO above the maximum.
+A-Pro Tip is to look for an auto ISO range of your camera and set it accordingly.
+This way, you won’t be worried about your images’ unrecoverable noise as this set of the range will ensure that your camera will not increase ISO above the maximum.

 So play with high ISO settings for sharp photographs, but to a certain extent, so that they don’t ruin your pictures.
 Just don’t overdo it because increasing the ISO number is scary as it sounds.

 Another way to enhance exposure without any hassle of changing the scene is by changing the aperture.
 This helps to improve exposure without introducing any noise in indoor shots.
 By opening up your aperture, you can allow more light to travel to the sensor via the lens.

 However, you need to be cautious when increasing aperture because substantial apertures lead to a narrow depth of field, which can ruin the background by creating a blur.
 If you want your background to be a part of the image, keep the aperture somewhere between wide ad narrow.

 This will give you both a sharp subject with a sharp background.
 But id background blur is your desired bokeh, and then you can experiment with a higher aperture value, which will result in better exposure and a blurry background.